-If you're wondering where to get help for depression, remember you don’t have to deal with depression on your own.
-Find out where to seek more information on depression, including how to find a GP or other mental health professional, access support groups, and learn strategies to help you cope in everyday life.
+If you're depressed and wondering where to get help, remember you don’t have to deal with depression on your own.
+This article includes tips to help you manage depression, information on accessing professional support, and contact details for organisations that specialise in helping people with depression.
 Finally, know where to seek help if you need it urgently.

 This can help if:

-- you’re wondering what the support options are for depression
+- you’re wondering what support is available for people with depression

 - you’re not sure where to find help